Unlawful Price Discrimination:

 Stated with precision, the federal rule against price discrimination is set forth in the Robinson-Patman Act at 15 U.S.C. §13(a) and is as follows.
 (1) A supplier cannot charge different prices, (2) for the same or similar goods, (3) that it sells at around the same time, (4) when making these sales in interstate commerce in the United States to different commercial purchasers, but (5) only if the practice will likely impair or undermine competitive conditions in the seller’s own market or in an affected downstream market.
 See 15 U.S.C. §13(a); Feesers, Inc. v.
 Michael Foods, Inc., 498 F.3d 206, 212 (3rd Cir., 2007).
 See also Energex Lighting Industries, Inc. v.
 North American Philips Lighting Corp., 656 F.Supp.
 914, 919-20 (S.D.N.Y., 1987) (“Three elements are necessary to state a claim for an actionable violation of the Robinson-Patman Act.
 Plaintiff must complain that (1) the alleged price discrimination meets the ‘in commerce’ requirement, i.e., that ‘either or any’ of the purchases involved are in commerce; (2) there has been discrimination in price between different purchasers of products of like grade and quality; and (3) the effect of the discrimination ‘may be substantially to lessen competition or tend to create a monopoly.’”) (quoting Hoyt Heater Co. of Northern California v.
 American Appliance Mfg.
 Co., 502 F.Supp.
 1383, 1386–87 (N.D.
 Cal.
 1980)).

-The elements of the offense can be listed as follows: There must be (1) commercial price discrimination, – i.e., a commercial supplier must charge differing prices for the same or similar goods when selling them at around the same time to its favored and disfavored commercial customers; (2) the practice must entail a reasonable probability or likelihood of harm to competition in at least one affected market; (3) the practice must affect interstate commerce; and, lastly, (4) the supplier must lack a pro-competitive justification for the practice, such as economies of scale on large sales or the mere matching of prices offered by a rival seller.
+The elements of the offense can be listed as follows: There must be (1) commercial price discrimination, – i.e., a commercial supplier must charge differing prices for the same or similar goods when selling them at around the same time to its favored and disfavored commercial customers; (2) the practice must entail a reasonable probability or likelihood of harm to competition in at least one affected market; (3) the practice must concern interstate transactions; and, lastly, (4) the supplier must lack a procompetitive justification for the practice, such as economies of scale on large sales, discounts in exchange for marketing or distribution services, or the mere matching of prices offered by a rival seller.

 Under specific circumstances, it is unlawful to induce unlawful price discrimination.
 The rule against inducing price discrimination is set forth in the Robinson-Patman Act at 15 U.S.C. §13(f).
 According to the Supreme Court, this rule does not prevent a buyer from negotiating the most favorable possible prices for its supplies, unless it obtains these prices precisely in order to prevent its competitors from competing against it in one or more affected markets.
-Thus a commercial customer commits an antitrust offense if it induces its supplier to give discriminatory prices that the customer correctly anticipates will disrupt competitive processes in secondary or tertiary markets, nor can the customer knowingly accept such prices from its supplier.
+Thus a commercial customer commits an antitrust offense only if it induces its supplier to give discriminatory prices that it correctly anticipates will disrupt competitive processes in secondary or tertiary markets.
 See 15 U.S.C. §13(f).
 See also Automatic Canteen Co. of Am. v.
 Fed.
 Trade Comm’n, 346 U.S. 61, 71, 73 S. Ct.
 1017, 1023 (1953) (“[The statutory ban on inducing unlawful price discrimination] does not reach all cases of buyer receipt of a prohibited discrimination in prices.
 It limits itself to cases of knowing receipt of such prices.”)

 To ensure that the price discrimination statutes are not used to punish businesses whose only offense is that they have successfully negotiated better prices for their supplies, the rule against inducing price discrimination applies only when the buyer, typically a dominant firm, has prevailed on a supplier to give it prices that it knows will likely undermine competitive processes in the buyer’s markets.
 See 15 U.S.C. §13(f).
 See also Automatic Canteen Co. of Am. v.
 Fed.
 Trade Comm’n, 346 U.S. 61, 71, 73 S. Ct.
 1017, 1023 (1953).